Topic:

 4 Expert Tips for a Successful Hiring Process

 There are many steps hiring managers must take to fill an open position.
-These include sourcing applicants, screening candidates, interviewing, skills assessment, writing the offer and onboarding the new employee.
+These include sourcing applicants, screening qualified candidates, interviewing, skills assessment, writing the offer and onboarding the new employee.
 In the mad rush to hire someone to fill an empty spot, many managers overlook a few key areas that can be the difference between rushing into the costly mistake of hiring the wrong candidate and finding the perfect person to fill a position.

 Here are some hiring best practices that will help ensure you always hire the best people who will improve your organization, enabling your company to grow and ultimately become more profitable.